Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/upgrade-guide-7-2-0.md

 ## Building your Project for consoles

-To build a Project for the **PlayStation 4** or **Xbox One**, you need to install an additional package for each platform you want to support.
+To build a Project for a console, you need to install an additional package for each platform you want to support.

 For more information, see the documentation on [Building for Consoles](Building-For-Consoles.md).